thedvlprguy/DivineInsights/src/content/blog/how-to-configure-astropaper-theme.md

 ---
-author: Sat Naing
+author: Aditya Tomar
-pubDatetime: 2022-09-23T04:58:53Z
+pubDatetime: 2024-09-23T04:58:53Z
-modDatetime: 2024-10-14T09:27:28.605Z
+modDatetime: 2024-10-18T05:17:19Z
-title: How to configure AstroPaper theme
+title: How to configure DivineInsights theme
-slug: how-to-configure-astropaper-theme
+slug: how-to-configure-DivineInsights-theme
 featured: true
 draft: false
 tags:
   - configuration
   - docs
-description: How you can make AstroPaper theme absolutely yours.
+description: How you can make DivineInsights theme absolutely yours.
 ---

-AstroPaper is a highly customizable Astro blog theme.
-With AstroPaper, you can customize everything according to your personal taste.
+DivineInsights is a highly customizable Astro blog theme.
+With DivineInsights, you can customize everything according to your personal taste.
 This article will explain how you can make some customizations easily in the config file.

 ## Table of contents